bluekvirus/Stage.js/implementation/HOWTO.md

 ###Widgets/Editors
 To make your view definitions reusable, we offer a way of registering *Widget*s and *Editor*s:
 ```
-Application.create('Widget/Editor', {
+//Widget name can be used in region:load-view meta event trigger
-	name: '', //name can be used in region:load-view meta event trigger
+Application.widget/editor('MyWidget/EditorName',
-	factory: function(){
+	function(){
 		var View;
 		_.extend(View, {
 			...
 		});
 		return View;
 	}
-})
+)
 ```
 It is recommended to employ the **List'n'Container** technique when creating *Widget*s.
 Note that basic *Editors* are already provided for you.
 If you need more editors please register them while providing the `getVal`, `setVal`, `validate` and `status` methods.